druzxh/druzxh/README.md

 # Hii there!
 I'm Badrudin :wave:
 ### About
 Tech Enthusiast with a strong passion for backend, operating system, and DevOps practices.
 I'm constantly exploring new technologies and methodologies to expand my skill set and solve problems in the world of technology as a professional developer.
-I'm currently learning machine learning and AI technology.
+I'm currently studying data science.

 Explore more about my work and projects by visiting my portfolio website [here](https://badrudin.my.id).
 ### Projects & Contributions
 My repositories contains projects that demonstrate my proficiency in backend, frontend, DevOps, and more.
-I actively contribute to open-source projects and maintain personal repositories focused on technologies such as React.js, Laravel, Express.js, Jenkins, Docker, and Kubernetes.
+I actively contribute to open-source projects and maintain personal repositories focused on technologies such as React.js, Laravel, Jenkins, Docker, and Kubernetes.

 ### Explored Tech Stack
 <!--Programming/Backend-->